-A student who receives a grade of D or lower in a nursing course is eligible to repeat that course one time upon recommendation of the course instructor.
-Failing two or more nursing courses in a semester or failing one course two times shall be cause for academic dismissal.
+A student who receives a grade of D or lower in a nursing course is eligible to repeat that course one time upon recommendation of the course director.
+Failing two or more nursing courses in a semester or failing one course two times is cause for academic dismissal.

-PROGRESSION TO THE UPPER DIVISION
+PROGRESSION TO THE UPPER DIVISION- BACCALAUREATE PROGRAM